gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## ~~readonlyMap~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `RM.Functor` instead of `RM.readonlyMap` (where `RM` is from `import RM from 'fp-ts/ReadonlyMap'`)

 **Signature**